Decomposition of multiple packings with subquadratic union complexity: The case of pseudodiscs

-For the proof, we use two well-known results.
+For the proof, we use two well-known results: a recent theorem of Fox and Pach \cite{FoP10,FoP14} and the classical topological Helly theorem \cite{Hel30}.
 Let $K_{t,t}$ denote a complete bipartite graph with $t$ vertices in each of its parts.
-The main idea of the proof of Proposition~\ref{prop:pseudodiscs} is to show that the intersection graph of any $k$-fold packing of pseudodiscs has no subgraph isomorphic to $K_{t,t}$ for $t$ large enough, and then apply the following result.
+The main idea of the proof of Proposition~\ref{prop:pseudodiscs} is to show that the intersection graph of any $k$-fold packing by pseudodiscs has no subgraph isomorphic to $K_{t,t}$ for $t$ large enough, and then apply the following result.